Dog Psychology, Behaviour & Training

 TALKDOG!

-A behaviourist will be sent to your home address to discuss your concerns and assess your dog's behaviour within the home.
-The behaviourist will help identify concerns through your dog's body language to highlight specific areas that may cause confusion or stress to your dog, and suggest ways to reduce these concerns.
-Using Current psychology we offer up-to-date basic reward-based training, advanced specific training, and cognitive behavioural therapy training methods that help change unwanted dog behaviour caused by various emotional states.
-Additionally, we provide assistance with training specific behaviours useful to the home using modern dog training methods based on positive rewards.
+A very experienced behaviourist will visit your residence to discuss your concerns and evaluate your dog's behaviour in its home environment.
+The behaviourist will assess your dog's body language to identify specific issues that may lead to confusion or stress and recommend strategies to mitigate these concerns.
+Utilising modern psychological principles, we offer updated basic reward-based training, advanced individualised training, and cognitive behavioural therapy methods designed to address unwanted behaviour arising from a range of emotional states.
+Additionally, we assist in training specific behaviours that are advantageous for home life, employing modern dog training methodologies centred on positive reinforcement.

 Let's